Maxima of a Random Model of the Riemann Zeta Function over Intervals of Varying Length: Introduction

 \end{theorem} This is consistent with Equation \eqref{eqn: FHK extend}, after exponentiation.
 The result is easier to prove than Equation \eqref{eqn: ABH}, as correlations play a lesser role.
 The second and main result is an explicit interpolation between Equations \eqref{eqn: ABH} and \eqref{eqn: thetafixed}, when $\theta$ goes to zero with $T$ at a suitable rate. \begin{theorem} For $\al \in (0,1)$ and $\theta = (\log\log T)^{-\al}$, we have

 \end{theorem} This is the basis for the conjecture \eqref{eqn: conj}.
 This result is also relevant for the pseudomoments of the Riemann zeta function where it provides evidence for the asymptotic behavior of such moments in certain regimes, see Conjecture 5.4 in \cite{Ger20}.
+To our knowledge, these interpolated statistics are also new in the context of many weakly correlated branching random walks.
+This connection is explained in Section \ref{sect: structure}.

-A key ingredient of the proof, which is of independent interest, is a precise upper bound for the right tail of the maximum in an interval of order one ($\theta=0$). \begin{theorem} Let $y>0$ and $y=\oo(\log\log T)$.
+A key ingredient of the proof, which is of independent interest, is a precise upper bound for the right tail of the maximum in an interval of order one ($\theta=0$).
+It gives an alternative and direct approach to proving the upper tail tightness for log-correlated processes, in particular for the 2D Gaussian free field, that avoids the use of Gaussian comparison \cites{Bis, BraDinZei}. \begin{theorem} Let $y>0$ and $y=\oo\big(\tfrac{\log\log T}{\log\log\log T}\big)$.
 Then we have

-for some constant $C>0$. \end{theorem} The presence of both the exponential and Gaussian decays is relevant to the question of the maximum of the zeta function in large intervals quantified by Equation \eqref{eqn: RH} and \eqref{eqn: FGH}, at least at the heuristic level.
+for some constant $C>0$. \end{theorem} We expect that the result holds up to $y=\oo(\log\log T)$ by analogy with branching Brownian motion, see for example Proposition 2.1 in \cite{BovHar}.
+The presence of both the exponential and Gaussian decays is relevant to the question of the maximum of the zeta function in large intervals quantified by Equation \eqref{eqn: RH} and \eqref{eqn: FGH}, at least at the heuristic level.
 Indeed, if the Gaussian correction were not present, a back-of-the-envelope calculation for the maximum of independent maxima in intervals of order one shows that Equation \eqref{eqn: RH} should yield the true order of the maximum.
 However, Theorem \ref{thm: right tail} gives evidence that the Gaussian behavior prevails for large $y$, in which case Equation \eqref{eqn: FGH} should be closer to the truth.